-Therefore, the variation of the inertia parameters of the agents of the middle layer is the highest one, and that the weight associated to the variation of the inertia parameters of the receiver is the lowest one.
+Therefore, the variation in the inertia parameters of the agents of the middle layer is the largest one, and the weight associated with the variation in the inertia parameters of the receiver is the smallest one.

-\subsection{Numerical simulations}
+\subsection{Numerical Simulations}

-The evolution of the mean values of fake and good news in the simplified network strongly depends, besides the choice of the rule, also on the initial values of the parameters involved in the Hamiltonian.
-The effect determined by the rules is emphasized using in all the numerical simulations the set of initial parameters given in \eqref{params}.
+The evolution of the mean values of fake and good news in the simplified network strongly depends, besides the choice of the rule, on the initial values of the parameters involved in the Hamiltonian.
+The effect determined by the rules is emphasized using, in all the numerical simulations, the set of initial parameters given in Equation \eqref{params}.